Holiday and Year End Giving

 -

-Gifts of all sizes help the Institute for Basic Biomedical Sciences (IBBS) to continue our ongoing efforts as a leader in innovative and compassionate treatment, groundbreaking research, and excellent surgical medical education.
-Gifts made with a check or credit card provide immediate support to the Department.
+Gifts of all sizes help the Institute for Basic Biomedical Sciences (IBBS) to continue our ongoing efforts as a leader groundbreaking research and excellent graduate education.
+Gifts made with a check or credit card provide immediate support to the Institute.

 Contributions to the Institute for Basic Biomedical Sciences (IBBS) can be unrestricted and used where the need is greatest.
-Gifts can also be designated to support a specific doctor.
+Gifts can also be designated to support a specific faculty member.
 Gifts can also be made in memory of a loved one or to honor someone special in your life.

 Gifts can be made outright or pledged over a period of up to five years.